kevkillion/The-Guinness-Advisor-Dashboard-Insta-Scrape/README.md

 - Instagram Guinness Advisor Dashboard.twbx: The Tableau dashboard file

 # Conclusion
-This project demonstrates the power of Python and Tableau in extracting and analyzing data from social media platforms.
-By using these tools, we were able to extract valuable information from Instagram and present it in an easy-to-understand format through data visualization.
+This project demonstrates the power of Python and Tableau in extracting, clensing and analyzing data from popular media platfroms.
+By using these tools, I was able to present information from Instagram in a dynamic, fun and visually aesthetic dashboard.